Robinyo/serendipity/docs/architecture/bff/README.md

 Dependencies:

-Gateway (Spring Cloud Routing)
-Provides a simple, yet effective way to route to APIs in Servlet-based applications.
+Gateway (Spring Cloud Routing): Provides a simple, yet effective way to route to APIs in Servlet-based applications.
 Provides cross-cutting concerns to those APIs such as security, monitoring/metrics, and resiliency.

-OAuth2 Client (Security)
-Spring Boot integration for Spring Security's OAuth2/OpenID Connect client features.
+OAuth2 Client (Security): Spring Boot integration for Spring Security's OAuth2/OpenID Connect client features.

-Spring Boot Actuator (Ops)
-Supports built in (or custom) endpoints that let you monitor and manage your application - such as application health, metrics, sessions, etc.
+Spring Boot Actuator (Ops): Supports built in (or custom) endpoints that let you monitor and manage your application - such as application health, metrics, sessions, etc.